 Punctuality is expected of AR Johnson students.
 Students are tardy to school after the 8:30 tardy bell.
 Train delays and other personal transportation delays are considered unexcused times tardy as bus transportation is provided for each student.
 Excessive unexcused times tardy are viewed as cutting class and such cases will be referred to the principal and may be considered grounds for dismissal from AR Johnson.
 Classroom teachers handle students' tardiness according to the county policy.
-Students who arrive after 8:30 am must report to the front office.
+Students who arrive to school after 8:30 am must report to the front office and sign-in BEFORE going to their first class.